retargetly/sdk-ios/README.md

 The library will automatically track the 'open' event every time it initializes.

-Also, the library is capable to track the 'change' event every time an 'UIViewController' subclass or inheritance is presented, by its 'viewDidAppear' method overrided.
+The library is capable to track the 'change' event every time an 'UIViewController' subclass or inheritance is presented, by its 'viewDidAppear' method overrided.

+Also, the library will track the 'active' event every time the app become active (that means when is in foreground), by its 'UIApplicationDidBecomeActive' notification.

 Finally, in order to track an 'custom' event, you need to do so: